How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 There are several reasons behind such gaps, including less popularity and inactive trading.

-In hindsight, market tops and bottoms seem easy to spot, especially if you’ve never forward-tested your strategy.
+In hindsight, double top and double bottom patterns seem easy to spot, especially if you’ve never forward-tested your strategy.
 Trading from them means earning the most (in pips) when the price moves in your direction.

 However, identifying them in real-time is the real pain.